Abel's Calculators — Smarter Decisions. Better Results.Abel's Calculators

 Verdict: Still worth it — but break-even is 7 months later than advertised, and the real gain is your invested savings, not the payment drop itself.

-What the basic calculator missed: resetting to a 30-year term slows equity growth by $18k over 10 years.
+What the basic calculator missed: resetting to a 30-year term restarts your amortization schedule, slowing equity growth by $18k over 10 years.
 The $6k in closing costs would have grown to nearly $13k if invested.
-The refi still wins — but only if you actually invest the savings.
+The refi still wins — but the real gain comes from investing the savings, not just the payment drop.
+And the amortization reset is the part that’s hardest to reason about without modeling it.

 Scenario 2 — Cash-Out Refi